abelgoodwin1988/automated-software-testing-with-python/README.md

 > pipenv install

+> pipenv --venv

-> Use the venv for python as your interpreter.
+> Use the venv location for python as your interpreter.